cosmos/cosmos-sdk/x/auth/spec/05_vesting.md

 }

-// VestingPeriod defines a length of time and amount of coins that will vest type VestingPeriod struct {
+// VestingPeriod defines a length of time and amount of coins that will vest type Period struct {
-  PeriodLength int64 // length of the period, in seconds VestingAmount Coins // amount of coins vesting during this period }
+  Length int64 // length of the period, in seconds Amount Coins // amount of coins vesting during this period }

-// Stores all vesting periods passed as part of a PeriodicVestingAccount type VestingPeriods []VestingPeriod
+// Stores all vesting periods passed as part of a PeriodicVestingAccount type Periods []Period

 // PeriodicVestingAccount implements the VestingAccount interface.
 It
 // periodically vests by unlocking coins during each specified period type PeriodicVestingAccount struct {
   ContinuousVestingAccount
-  VestingPeriods VestingPeriods // the vesting schedule }
+  Periods Periods // the vesting schedule
+}
 ```